betseyw15/events.en/help/skill-exchange/marketo/feb2022/utilize-engagement-programs.md

 ---
 # Nurture 101 - Utilizing Engagement Programs To Engage Your Customers

-Learn the basics of engagement programs inside of Marketo Engage including example use cases and tips and tricks.
+Learn the basics of engagement programs inside of [!DNL Marketo Engage] including example use cases and tips and tricks.

 **Key Takeaways**